superpawko/Memrise_Dynamic_Font__with_Koohi/README.md

 ### WATCHOUT ON KANJAX on all Websites v2

 <strong>This is script will try to find kanji on every webpage load.
-Disable it if not needed or add your favourite website.</strong>
+Disable it if not needed or add your favourite website inside script @match tag.</strong>

 ### MEMRISE+